 Inferring is a reading comprehension strategy that should be continually modelled across all year levels.

-In Episode 45 of The Teacher’s Tool Kit for Literacy, literacy experts Phil and Sharon Callen talked about the importance of inferring in the literacy learning process and building upon this comprehension strategy from early years to secondary school.
+In Episode 45 of The Teacher’s Tool Kit for Literacy, literacy expert Sharon Callen talked about the importance of inferring in the literacy learning process and building upon this comprehension strategy from early years to secondary school.

 “Inferencing is the bedrock of comprehension.
 It is about reading faces, reading body language, reading expressions, and reading tone, as well as reading text when we read and we are reading about people,” Sharon said.

 “Authors frequently give us insights into people’s expression through illustrations or through what they tell us about the character or through the tone of how something is said in a text.”

 For teachers with early readers, Sharon said the focus should be on demonstrating and explaining how students can notice how characters are feeling.

 “Character feelings is where we start with our very youngest ones.
 So if in this situation something’s just happened and we think how would the character be feeling, that’s inference.
 We are using background knowledge and this event that’s just happened to go, ‘I think they’re feeling this’,” she explained.

 “And then there may be further information that we’ve been given.
 So we’re not just operating on one bit of information – we might then be operating on something that the character said, or we might see in an illustration their response to this and what their body language is.”